stefan-hoeck/idris2-elab-util/src/Doc/Inspect.md

 ```

 Here, Idris not only shows us the types but also the
-data stucture of the interpreted value.
+data structure of the interpreted value.
 We can also
 prefix names with a namespace:

 ```repl